-How Can I Determine Which "COM" Port Numbers Were Assigned to Each of the Physical Ports on My NI-Serial Card?Hardware: Serial
+Which COM Port Numbers Were Assigned to Each of the Physical Ports on My NI-Serial Card

-Problem: I have one or more PCI or PXI Serial cards installed on a computer with Windows 2000.
+I have one or more PCI or PXI Serial cards installed on my computer.
 I can see all of the COM ports listed in MAX, but I can't tell which COM port corresponds to a particular physical port number on each of my cards.
 For example, I have a PXI-8420/8 and a PXI-8421/4, giving me a total of 14 COM ports (including the two that are built-in with the PXI controller).
 I don't want to have to use trial and error to figure out which of the connectors I should use if I want to communicate with COM3.

 Report Date: 04/23/2003

 Last Updated: 02/15/2017